 Earlier this year, the resident was eating lunch in the hallway outside of the dining room.
 It’s unclear why she would be eating there, but what is clear is that there was no supervision or assistance.
 A registered nurse found the woman choking and attempted to perform the Heimlich maneuver several times without success.
 Paramedics arrived and removed pieces of orange from the victim’s throat with forceps, but it was far too late to save the woman’s life.

 According to the diet manual for Norwood Crossing, orange wedges should not have been included in any soft food diet.
 The only kinds of fruit approved for soft food diet are sections of fruit cocktail.

-Together, these two acts of nursing home neglect resulted in the wrongful death of a woman in the nursing home’s care.
+Together, these two acts of nursing home neglect resulted in the choking accident that caused wrongful death of a woman in the nursing home’s care.
 Not only was the Norwood Crossing resident given a meal with improper food, she was also left unsupervised despite a known risk of choking.

 If you have a loved one who has passed away in an Illinois nursing home, and you feel their death was a wrongful death, contact our Illinois wrongful death lawyers for a fee and confidential evaluation of your case.
 At my law offices we never charge a fee unless we recover a judgement on your behalf.